Tap here to get 5 Secrets to Stress Free Dinners

 For years, one of my most popular recipes has been my Chicken Noodle Soup.
 It is a delicious recipe that is perfect for when you are sick or anytime you crave that comfort that only a great home-cooked meal can bring.

 Whenever I share it on social media, I inevitably get questions asking me if I have a recipe for homemade egg noodles to go with it.
-Today I’m going to share with you America’s Test Kitchen’s simple answer to the longing for homemade egg noodles.
+Today I’m going to share with you America’s Test Kitchen’s simple answer to the longing for homemade noodles.

 How to Make Egg Noodles

-5. Let the dough rest.
+Knead the dough by hand just enough that it comes together in a smooth ball.
 After rolling the dough into a ball, place it in a bowl you can cover with plastic wrap.
 Let it rest for at least 15 minutes, but not longer than 2 hours.

 egg noodle dough as a ball in a clear bowl covered in plastic wrap

+• Let the dough rest.
 Letting the dough rest is a key step to this recipe for egg noodles.
 During the resting time, the flour is able to absorb some of the liquid from the eggs, and the gluten is able to relax.
 The relaxed gluten is what helps it stretch and roll well.

 Making Egg Noodles Ahead